Report on Government Services 2024

 Schools are the institutions within which organised school education takes place (a definition of ‘school’ is in the 'Explanatory material' tab) and are differentiated by the type and level of education they provide:

-• Primary schools provide education from the first year of primary school – known as the ‘foundation year’ in the Australian Curriculum (the naming conventions used in each state and territory is included under 'foundation year (pre-year 1)' in the 'Explanatory material' tab).
-In 2022, primary school education extended to Year 6 across all states and territories in Australia.
+- Primary schools provide education from the first year of primary school – known as the ‘foundation year’ in the Australian Curriculum (the naming conventions used in each state and territory is included under 'foundation year (pre-year 1)' in the 'Explanatory material' tab).
+In 2023, the structure of primary schooling is the same across all states and territories in Australia from Pre-Year 1 to Year 6.
 Prior to 2022, primary school education was to Year 7 in South Australia, and prior to 2015 was to Year 7 in Queensland and Western Australia.

-• Secondary schools provide education from the end of primary school to Year 12 across all states and territories in Australia.
+- Secondary schools provide education from Year 7 to Year 12 in all states and territories in Australia.

-• Special schools provide education for students with one or more of the following characteristics before enrolment: mental or physical disability or impairment; slow learning ability; social or emotional problems; or in custody, on remand or in hospital (ABS 2023).
+- Special schools provide education for students with one or more of the following characteristics: mental or physical disability or impairment; slow learning ability; social or emotional problems; or in custody, on remand or in hospital (ABS 2024).

 Affiliation, ownership and management